-The guidelines require signatories on Foundation accounts to represent to the best of their knowledge that disbursements from Foundation accounts comply with all donor imposed restrictions; support the University’s mission and programs; represent reasonable, legitimate and arm’s length business transactions; comply with Foundation disbursement policies; comply with the Board of Trustee guidelines and comply with applicable laws.
-Under the Foundation’s agreement with the University, the University’s Internal Auditor conducts an annual audit of Foundation disbursements for compliance with University policies related to disbursement of Foundation funds.
+The guidelines require signatories on Foundation accounts to represent to the best of their knowledge that disbursements from Foundation accounts comply with all donor imposed restrictions; support the University's mission and programs; represent reasonable, legitimate and arm's length business transactions; comply with Foundation disbursement policies; comply with the Board of Trustee guidelines; and comply with applicable laws.
+Under the Foundation's agreement with the University, the University's Office of Audit, Compliance and Ethics annually conducts testing of Foundation disbursements for compliance with University policies related to disbursement of Foundation funds.

 In addition to the Board of Trustees policy noted above the Foundation maintains a policy entitled "Policy and Procedures for Disbursements to the University of Connecticut," which details specific requirements and procedures for disbursing funds from Foundation accounts.

 What Is The Level Of Public Disclosure?
 [Top of page]